Support for Events

 Requirements relating to the Project Owner

-The organisation listed as the Project Owner in the application form must have authorised you to submit the grant application.
+The organisation listed as the Project Owner in the application form must have approved submission of the grant application.

 What can you seek funding for?

-- Support from the Research Council is limited to maximum 50 per cent of overall approved project costs for the event.
+Support from the Research Council cannot contribute to a positive outcome for the event.

-Prior to disbursement of any de minimis aid, the Research Council will request written confirmation and an overview of all other de minimis aid that the company has received in the course of the three fiscal years in question.
-For companies that are a part of a group of linked enterprises, the ceiling amount generally applies to the group as a whole.
-For more information on de minimis aid, see the Commission Regulation (EU) No 1407/2013.
+Companies will be disbursed the aid as de minimis aid.
+This means that the enterprise can receive a maximum of 200,000 euro over a three-year period.
+Prior to any disbursement of de minimis aid, we will request written confirmation and an overview of all other de minimis aid that the enterprise has received during the last three fiscal years.
+For enterprises that are part of a group, the maximum limit generally applies to the group as a whole.
+See also the EU de minimis aid regulation (Commission Regulation (EU) No 1407/2013).
+Read more about de minimis aid.

 Relevant thematic areas for this call